alanchia/mybashrc/README.md

 # My bashrc

-This aims to track my ~./bashrc bindings
+This repo aims to track my ~./bashrc bindings